sap-tutorials/Tutorials/tutorials/sth-translate-java-app/sth-translate-java-app.md

 ## Details
 ### You will learn
-You will translate the properties file of a Java app using the file upload scenario in SAP Translation Hub.
+You'll learn how to translate the properties file of a Java app using the file upload scenario in SAP Translation Hub.

 ### Time to Complete
 **10-15 Min**.